 Anglo Nubian Goat

-We have three Anglo Nubian goats here on the Farm.
-Male Casper, female Minky and their son, Monty.
+We have two Anglo Nubian goats here on the Farm.
+Female Minky and her son, Monty.
 They are one of the heaviest and tallest breeds of goat with males weighing up to 140Kgs and females to 110Kgs.
 They have long, pendulous ears and the nasal bone is markedly convex in shape.

 Kune Kune Pig